 Since 1928, United States Aircraft Insurance Group (USAIG) has provided a full spectrum of coverage options for owners, operators, manufacturers, and maintainers of corporate, private, and commercial aircraft.
 The company is a world aviation insurance leader delivering innovative, custom-tailored insurance products and services.
 United States Aviation Underwriters, Inc. manages USAIG, maintaining the industry’s largest network of underwriting and field claims offices.
 USAIG is a subsidiary of General Reinsurance Corporation, a Berkshire Hathaway company.

-For many years, the company printed and mailed reports, invoices and other documents to its members, re-insurers and co-insurers around the world.
-USAIG was looking for a way to distribute these documents electronically, and found Redwood Software’s Report2Web.
-This web-based document management and report distribution solution securely captures, stores, publishes and distributes legacy application output files and print data streams.
-By using the web as a document process automation platform, Report2Web connects employees, partners, and customers to a central and secure enterprise repository for all business critical information.
-Any electronic document, including UNIX, Linux, IBM iSeries, mainframe and client/server generated output, as well as scanned images can be stored, published, distributed and archived with Report2Web.
+For many years, the company printed and mailed reports, invoices, and other documents to its members, re-insurers, and co-insurers worldwide.
+USAIG was looking for a way to distribute these documents electronically and found Redwood Software’s Report2Web.
+This web-based document management and report distribution solution securely captures, stores, publishes, and distributes legacy application output files and print data streams.
+Using the web as a document process automation platform, Report2Web connects employees, partners, and customers to a central and secure enterprise repository for all business-critical information.
+Any electronic document, including UNIX, Linux, IBM iSeries, mainframe, and client/server-generated output, as well as scanned images, can be stored, published, distributed, and archived with Report2Web.